 In addition to representing clients charged with crimes throughout middle and east Tennessee, I represented numerous clients regarding a variety of civil matters during the time I have been in private practice.
-These civil matters include divorces, post-divorce proceedings, petitions to establish paternity, petitions for orders of protection, termination of parental rights, adoptions, dependency and neglect proceedings, personal injury matters, boundary line disputes, conservatorships, quiet title actions, petitions to establish grandparent visitation, and probate matters.
+These civil matters include divorces, post-divorce proceedings, petitions to establish paternity, petitions for orders of protection, termination of parental rights, adoptions, dependency and neglect proceedings, personal injury matters, boundary line disputes, conservatorships, and probate matters.
 I appeared in several different Chancery, Juvenile, Probate, and Circuit courts throughout middle and east Tennessee for these civil matters.